sushilkadu-yara/gelato/README.md

 ## Lint status

-    3 warnings and 1 error.
+    2 warnings and 1 error.

 ![](./screenshots/lint_status.png)

+I spent some time on the error, but I wasn't able to figure out why this issue is coming.
+I need to spend more time to fix this.

 ## App overview